-Ethiopian Calendar is an online Ge'ez calendar converter and blog.
-It features an interactive Ethiopia calendar widget and information about important Ethiopian dates, public holidays, Orthodox Tewahedo fasting dates.
+Ethiopian Calendar is an online Ge'ez calendar and blog.
+It features an interactive Ethiopia calendar converter and information about important Ethiopian dates, public holidays, Orthodox Tewahedo fasting dates.
 Read more

 Ethiopian Calendar Today

 The Ethiopian calendar is the official calendar of Ethiopia making the country one of a few countries in the world with it's own calendar.
 The calendar is also used in Ethiopian Orthodox Tewahedo churches where it was first used.

-The Ethiopian calendar is similar to the Coptic Egyptian calendar since both have 13 months, 12 of which have 30 days and an intercalary month at the end of the year called Pagume which means 'forgotten days' in Greek.
+The Ethiopia calendar is similar to the Coptic Egyptian calendar since both have 13 months, 12 of which have 30 days and an intercalary month at the end of the year called Pagume which means 'forgotten days' in Greek.
 This last month has five days or six days in a leap year.

-The calendar of Ethiopia is also similar to the Egyptian coptic calendar as both have a year with 365 days and 366 days in a leap year, which is every fourth year.
-The Ethiopian Orthodox Tewahedo Church where the calendar first found its roots in Ethiopia has also influenced the calendar.
+The Ethiopia calendar is also similar to the Egyptian coptic calendar as both have a year with 365 days and 366 days in a leap year, which is every fourth year.
+The Orthodox Tewahedo Church where the Ethiopia calendar first found its roots has also influenced the calendar's anatomy and existance.

 The current year in Ethiopia is 2013.
 The Ethiopian year starts on 11th of September or on the 12th September in a Gregorian leap year.
 It is seven to eight years behind the Gregorian year owing to alternate calculations in determining the date of the annunciation of the birth of Jesus.

 Ethiopia’s calendar differs from both the Coptic and Julian calendars; the difference between the Coptic and the Ethiopian calendar is 276 years.
 In spite of this, Ethiopia's calendar is closely associated with the rules and the different calculations influenced by the Coptic Church and the Ethiopian Orthodox Tewahedo Church.